thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 # V- Participating in group assignments on CMKit

 Professor assigning collaborative assignment which allows 2 contributors:
 ![assign-collaborative](https://user-images.githubusercontent.com/75138396/221622838-f3c76c02-4e0b-4f1b-b39f-ee10a9bb8d6e.gif)

 For student to collaborate on the assignments, they must first set up their environment.
 For help with setting up on Windows, use the provided scripts: [Setup Scripts.zip](https://github.com/thanhvu0895/CMKit-Java-Learning-Management-System/files/10841670/Setup.Scripts.zip)

+If Git for Windows is installed, please install latest version from [Git For Windows](https://git-scm.com/download/win).

 Student 1 and 2 works on the project by adding commits: